This will be a complete Synology Hyper Backup guide.

 As time goes on, our NAS devices tend to hold some of our most important data and while redundancy gives you a layer of protection that a traditional hard drive wouldn’t, it’s incredibly important to ensure that your NAS is backed up.

-I have done a few different tutorials on Hyper Backup, but my goal with this article is to create a complete Synology Hyper Backup guide that can be easily followed and tailored to anyone.
+I have done a few different tutorials on Hyper Backup, but my goal with this article is to create a complete guide on hat can be easily followed and tailored to anyone.

-The sole purpose of Hyper Backup is to give users an easy way to back data up from their Synology NAS to a separate location.
+The sole purpose of this application is to give users an easy way to back data up from their NAS to a separate location.

-The steps below will outline the general process for using Hyper Backup, but you’ll have to tailor the setup to your individual needs.
+The steps below will outline the general process, but you’ll have to tailor the setup to your individual needs.

 1. Launch Hyper Backup and select the + symbol, then Data backup task.